gobackup/gobackup.github.io/source/configuration/databases/sqlite.html.md

 # SQLite database

-GoBackup use `sqlite` utility to export SQLite database into a `.sql` file.
+GoBackup uses `sqlite` utility to export SQLite database into a `.sql` file.

-So you need install `sqlite3` first.
+So you need to install `sqlite3` first.

 ```bash
 $ sudo apt-get install sqlite3